 59) Gambling is not permitted on the scores or results of any game or match conducted by the Club.
 Rules of Play

-60) All grade games will comprise of the following games formats: Pairs, 501 x best of 3 legs, Singles, 501 best of 3 legs.
+60 a) A & B grade games will comprise of the following games formats: Pairs, 501 x best of 3 legs, Singles, 501 best of 3 legs.
+Premier grade games will comprise of the following games formats: Pairs, 601 x best of 3 legs, Singles, 501 best of 3 legs.

 61) No player shall play more than once in any game of a match